Courchevel Ski Resort Information

 There is a wide choice of activities in Courchevel besides skiing and snowboarding.
 Staying outdoors; snowshoeing, quad biking, ice karting, toboggan runs, snow rafting or a leisurely sleigh ride are available to those with expendable energy.
 While indoors, Le Forum at Courchevel has an Olympic-sized ice-skating rink, 13m-high (45ft) climbing wall, games room and a bowling alley.
 Spa facilities are available at multiple locations.

-For those with a head for heights, paraglide or hang-glide above the resort, or take a helicopter, balloon or scenic plane flight – with the option of learning to fly the plane yourself.
+For those with a head for heights, paragliding and hang-gliding is available, with the same views accessible by helicopter, balloon or scenic plane flight – with the option of learning to fly the plane yourself.

 The resort has also initiated a world first on the slopes, with a clever system involving magnets helping to keep kids safe on chairlifts.
 When the lifts close, toboggan runs are set up in front of the villages; the longest is 2.3 km (1.8 miles) running down from Courchevel’s slopes.
 After 10 minutes of descent through the forest, tight bends and many thrills and potential spills, participants reach the main village, from where they can take a fast gondola back up – this is free after 1645.